School of Humanities and Social Sciences

 Livesey House, LH208

 +44 (0) 1772 89 3034

-Janice Wardle is a graduate of Warwick University where she studied for an BA (Hons) and then an MA in English and American Literature.
+Janice Wardle is a Principal Lecturer in English Literature with teaching and research interests in Renaissance Literature and the adaptation of literary texts into film.
+She is a graduate of the University of Warwick where she studied for a BA (Hons) and then an MA in English and American Literature.
 Her MPhil was on Shakespearean Comedy and the work of Royal Shakespeare Theatre Director, John Barton.

-Her publications include: ‘One face, one voice, one habit and two persons: Twelfth Night’ in Talking Shakespeare, edited by Michael Scott And Deborah Cartmell, Palgrave (June 2001).
+‘One face, one voice, one habit and two persons: Twelfth Night’ in Talking Shakespeare, edited by Michael Scott And Deborah Cartmell, Palgrave (June 2001).

 Janice Wardle’s current research interests are in Renaissance poetry and drama, Literature on Film and Shakespeare in Performance on both the stage and in film.
-She is currently working on a project about authors on film.
+She is currently working on a project about the representation of authors – William Shakespeare and Jane Austen – in contemporary fiction and on film.
 She has successfully supervised research students at both MA and PhD level in the areas of Jacobean drama and Renaissance poetry.